-- Develop therapeutic and prevention strategies for HIV-associated malignancies based on an improved understanding of the role of infectious agents (e.g., KSHV/HHV-8, EBV, HPV, and HBV) in their pathogenesis. - Continue to support studies on the efficacy of HPV vaccines to prevent and treat cervical and anal cancer in HIV-infected populations. - Evaluate novel approaches for the treatment of HIV-associated malignancies through clinical trials, and evaluate the interactions between treatment of malignancies and treatment of the underlying HIV infection.
+- Develop therapeutic and prevention strategies for AIDS-defining and other HIV-associated malignancies based on an improved understanding of the role of infectious agents (e.g., KSHV/HHV-8, EBV, HPV, HCV, Merkel cell virus, and HBV) in their pathogenesis. - Continue to support studies on the efficacy of HPV vaccines to prevent and treat cervical and anal cancer in HIV-infected populations, including adolescents. - Evaluate novel approaches for the treatment of AIDS-defining and other HIV-associated malignancies through clinical trials, and evaluate the interactions between treatment of malignancies and treatment of the underlying HIV infection. - Support approaches using gene- and proteinbased technologies, such as tissue array and microarray, in targeting treatment of AIDS-defining and other HIV-associated malignancies. - Develop, incorporate, and validate clinical trial methodologies to correlate tumor-specific responses in HIV-infected individuals with clinical benefit, including quality-of-life parameters; develop a staging system indicative of prognostic response and survival. - Identify surrogate endpoints indicative of response to therapy and novel methods for evaluating tumor response in HIV-infected individuals, including imaging technology. - Encourage and facilitate collaborative studies within clinical trials networks to develop mechanisms for early identification of individuals at high risk for AIDS-defining and other HIV-related

-- Support approaches using gene- and protein-based technologies, such as tissue array and microarray, in targeting treatment of HIV-associated malignancies. - Develop, incorporate, and validate clinical trial methodologies to correlate tumor-specific responses in HIV-infected individuals with clinical benefit, including quality-of-life parameters; develop a staging system indicative of prognostic response and survival. - Identify surrogate endpoints indicative of response to therapy and novel methods for evaluating tumor response in HIV-infected individuals, including imaging technology. - Encourage and facilitate collaborative studies within clinical trials networks to develop mechanisms for early identification of individuals at high risk for AIDS-related malignancies.
-Develop and assess interventional strategies to reduce the risk or prevent the development of AIDS-related malignancies. - Study the role of immunomodulating agents in the treatment and prevention of AIDS-related tumors. - Encourage clinical studies of HIV-infected individuals with non-AIDS-defining malignancies in order to define the best treatment of these malignancies in HIV-infected individuals.
-Evaluate the impact of cancer therapy on virologic, immunologic, and tumor parameters; assess the toxicity of anticancer modalities in HIV-infected patients; and evaluate the pharmacokinetics of anticancer agents in HIV-infected patients, including a study of drug-drug interactions. - Explore strategies for attenuating or preventing toxicities associated with anticancer therapy in HIV-infected patients, and study the effects of such strategies on virologic and immunologic parameters in HIV-infected individuals. - Study the role of in utero and long-term exposure to ARVs on the risk of later development of tumors. - Study populations in resource-limited settings at increased risk of AIDS-related malignancies due to endemic infectious agents (e.g., KSHV/HHV-8), EBV, and HPV-associated cervical cancer.
+- malignancies.
+Develop and assess interventional strategies to reduce the risk or prevent the development of AIDS-related malignancies. - Study the role of immunomodulating agents in the treatment and prevention of AIDS-related tumors. - Support clinical studies of HIV-infected individuals with non-AIDS-defining malignancies in order to define the best treatment of these malignancies in HIV-infected individuals.
+Evaluate the impact of cancer therapy on virologic, immunologic, and tumor parameters including viral reservoirs; assess the toxicity of anticancer modalities in HIV-infected patients; and evaluate the pharmacokinetics of anticancer agents in HIV-infected patients, including a study of drug-drug interactions. - Explore strategies for attenuating or preventing toxicities associated with anticancer therapy in HIV-infected patients, and study the effects of such strategies on virologic and immunologic parameters in HIV-infected individuals. - Study the role of in utero and long-term exposure to ARVs on the risk of later development of tumors. - Study populations in resource-limited settings at increased risk of AIDS-defining and other HIV-related malignancies due to endemic infectious agents (e.g., KSHV/HHV-8), EBV, and HPV-associated cervical cancer.

-OBJECTIVE-I: Immune Reconstitution Approaches
+OBJECTIVE-G: Immune Reconstitution Approaches